ox-it/python-sharepoint/README.rst

 Document libraries
 ~~~~~~~~~~~~~~~~~~

-Support for document libraries is limited, but ``SharePointRow`` objects do
+Support for document libraries is limited, but ``SharePointListRow`` objects do
 support a ``is_file()`` method and an ``open()`` method for accessing file
 data.